Phase Optics

 Broadband Optical Coating

-BBAR coatings are a specialized type of anti-reflection (AR) coating designed to enhance light transmission across a broader spectrum of wavelengths.
-Unlike traditional AR coatings, which are optimized for a specific wavelength, BBAR coatings offer increased versatility for applications involving light sources and lasers that emit a wide range of wavelengths or have multiple harmonic generations.
+BBAR coatings are a specialised type of anti-reflection (AR) coating designed to improve light transmission across a broader range of wavelengths.
+Unlike conventional AR coatings, which are optimised for a specific wavelength, BBAR coatings provide greater versatility for applications involving light sources and lasers that emit across multiple wavelengths or generate harmonic frequencies.

-• Laser and Nonlinear Crystal Applications: BBAR coatings are essential for minimizing reflections at the interface between laser crystals and nonlinear crystals.
-These reflections can negatively impact the performance of lasers and nonlinear optical processes.
+BBAR coatings are particularly valuable in laser and nonlinear crystal applications, where minimising reflections at the interface between laser and nonlinear crystals is crucial.
+Uncontrolled reflections can negatively impact laser performance and nonlinear optical processes.

 Broadband coated windows